financial1A/CSE-AI-PYTHON-CODE/README.md

 This repository include documents related to my youtube channel.

-watch it using this link.
+If you need more details, watch it using this link.

 https://www.youtube.com/@financialprogrammer